joachimprinzbach/BiZEPS/doc/Tasks.md

 - It should install a specific version to support recovery scenarios and all time history support
 - The official Jenkins image uses a zombie thread supervisor

-## BiZEBS Tool Chains
+## BiZEPS Tool Chains
-- Define best practices for BiZEBS Dockerfiles
+- Define best practices for BiZEPS Dockerfiles
     * The currently used Dockerfiles are installing the latest version of a tool
     * To enable tool chain versions and tracking, a Docker image should use specific versions of the tools
     * See official Jenkins Dockerfile which installs a specific Jenkins version
-- Create additional tool chains for BiZEBS (g++ for Windows, RasPi, Mono ...)
+- Create additional tool chains for BiZEPS (g++ for Windows, RasPi, Mono ...)

 https://registry.hub.docker.com/_/jenkins/

 https://github.com/jenkinsci/docker/tree/1f0d2b7d5b69aed1b0af7916ca46d35b249c1c86

-## Define BiZEBS Minimal Build Job Approach
+## Define BiZEPS Minimal Build Job Approach
-Currently BiZEBS depends on a Python script `/scripts/build.py` in the source repository.
+Currently BiZEPS depends on a Python script `/scripts/build.py` in the source repository.
-A BiZEBS build job simply executes this script.
+A BiZEPS build job simply executes this script.

 Check if this approach is handy enough to cover most of the tool chains.
 A more portable solution could be to call a simple shell script, the script could still call a python file from inside.
 The execution of a `Makefile` is not as reusable as the Shell or the Python script.

-## BiZEBS Image Management
+## BiZEPS Image Management
 - Define work flow for docker images with Dockerfiles
 - Specify docker image version management
 - How are new docker images created?
     * Would be nice if there would be a docker tool chain image similar to gcc/g++
-    * Not sure if it would be possible to release new docker images at BiZEBS
+    * Not sure if it would be possible to release new docker images at BiZEPS
     * If it is not working, use the 2nd docker plug-in to run docker commands on the host

 **Build in Docker Tool Chain:**
-BiZEBS could define an image whith Docker installed.
+BiZEPS could define an image whith Docker installed.
 This image could be used as the Docker tool chain to build docker images from Dockerfiles.
-This approach would match with the BiZEBS architecture and benefit from the BiZEBS advantages.
+This approach would match with the BiZEPS architecture and benefit from the BiZEPS advantages.
 The drawback of this solution is that the created docker images somehow have to be transferred to the docker host.

 **Build on Docker Host:**